Five Ways Coffee Roasters

 Tax included.
 Shipping calculated at checkout.

-The farm, San Carlos is 16 hectares and is owned by the same producers of Villa Estela and San Ignacio, these three farms are historic farms located amongst the ruins, tiendas and restaurants of downtown La Antigua, Guatemala.
+The San Carlos farm is 16 hectares and is owned by the same producers of Villa Estela and San Ignacio, these three farms are historic farms located amongst the ruins, tiendas and restaurants of downtown La Antigua, Guatemala.

 Country: Guatemala